 (a) Foreign investor’s payment account in Vietnamese Dong or foreign currency at a credit institution licensed to operate in Vietnam in order to transfer investment capital meeting lawful expenses during the stage of investment preparation in Vietnam according to written agreements among relevant parties; transfer investment capital abroad in case of falling to obtain an IRC or discontinues the implementation of investment project in Vietnam; conduct transactions on purchase of foreign currency, transfer of investment capital and lawful revenues abroad in the event the foreign-invested enterprise has to close its direct investment account due to its dissolution or operational termination, or assignment of investment capital changing the initial legal status of the FIE.
 Payment account in foreign currency may be foreign investor’s account for borrowing and repaying foreign loans;

-(b) DICA or IICA in Vietnamese Dong or foreign currency selected by the FIE; foreign investor conducting capital contribution to, purchase of shares/ portion of capital contribution in, local companies; or participating in PPP or BCC contracts.
+(b) DICA in Vietnamese Dong or foreign currency selected by the FIE, IICA in Vietnamese Dong; foreign investor conducting capital contribution to, purchase of shares/ portion of capital contribution in, local companies; or participating in PPP or BCC contracts.
 In principle, all the revenues and expenses related to investment activities, including capital contributions, must be made through this account.
 DICA may be also the FIE’s account for borrowing and repaying foreign loans.

 (c) deposit bank account, and

 (d) off-shore foreign currency bank account, which includes: